-Our city location is in Sutherland in Saskatoon.
+Our city location is located in Sutherland in Saskatoon.
 It has 3 unique spacious parks for your pup which allows for indoor and outdoor play.
-The dogs are under supervision from 6.30am to 8.30pm and enjoy playing with our staff and furry friends.
+The dogs are under supervision from 6.30am to 8.30pm enjoying playing with our staff and furry friends.

 The acreage location is located 10 minutes east of Saskatoon.
-The acreage location can accommodate unaltered animals and bully breeds.
+The acreage location can accommodate unaltered animals.
 All dogs are given plenty of supervised play time in our large fenced outdoor play yard.

 Playful Paws Tours

 The staff at Playful Paws Pet Center would like to welcome you to tour our building with us.
 Just ask front reception to have someone show you around!

 Tours are available anytime during our open hours 7 DAYS A WEEK!